Ax-Sch/DeCOI_WGS/README.md

 	cp config/snakemake_slurm_profile/config.yaml ~/.config/snakemake/slurm
 	# afterwards you can exectute "snakemake --profile slurm"; then each rule that should be executed will be submitted as an individual slurm job.
 Resource requirements can be specified in each snakemake-rule (see file workflow/Snakefile).
 ```
-- an environment for running hail / Apache Spark
+- an environment for running hail / Apache Spark:
+Note that this environment is being created to be able to set up a Apache Spark cluster on top of slurm and to run hail within it.
+This will probably need some debuging.
+If running hail on a single node is enough, you could simply install hail via conda (e.g. just run the first two commands from below and then run "conda install -c bioconda hail").
+You could then set the variable cluster to "no" in config/config.yaml.

 ```
 	conda env update --file env/spark_from_history.yaml
 	conda activate spark